cleaniquecoders/data-migration/README.md

 ## Installation

-> At the moment, we only provide table to table migration.
-We are not yet implementing column mapping at this point.
+> At the moment, we only provide table-to-table migration.
+We are not yet implementing column mapping, or data transformation at this point in time.

 You can install the package via composer: